 - Do we securely back up our data?

 If you’re not totally confident on your answers to these questions then frankly, you are going to have to start to seriously consider the issues.
 Along with the increasing malware threat there are new regulations on the horizon with the EU General Data Protection Regulation (GDPR) coming into force in May 2018.
 Regardless of the UK’s Brexit position, doing any business with other EU companies will require adherence to GDPR with significant financial penalties of up to 4% of worldwide turnover for non-compliance.
+More info on our animated AVR on GDPR video here:

 IT security software providers are addressing the issue and a number of solutions are available that will back up data, provide audit trails and render data unintelligible through encryption to unauthorised persons.
 Give AVR a call and we’ll be happy to outline the options for you.